tulane-cmps6730/sp2025-qa/README.md

 - **bow_benchmark.py**: Simple baseline implementation using TF-IDF and cosine similarity
   - Provides benchmark metrics for comparison with transformer models

+- **error_analysis.md**: Comprehensive documentation of model errors
+  - Contains specific error examples for each model on all datasets
+  - Analyzes common error patterns and model-specific weaknesses

 - **inference.py**: Script for using trained models to answer questions
   - Enables easy use of the trained models for inference tasks